 | 4 × 6 in | 2:3 | 300 | 1200 × 1800 | Small prints or cards |

-Practical tip: If you plan to print later, capture or export your headshot at 2400 × 3000 pixels or higher so you can crop for both print and web without losing quality.
+Practical tip: If you plan to print later, export your headshot at 2400 × 3000 pixels or higher so you can crop for both print and web without losing quality.

-BetterPic generates 4K headshots, which comfortably exceed 2400 × 3000 pixels, so you can create clean 8 × 10 prints and still have room to crop for LinkedIn or your website
+BetterPic generates 4K headshots that comfortably exceed 2400 × 3000 pixels, so you can create clean 8 × 10 prints and still have room to crop for LinkedIn or your website.

 LinkedIn uses a square (1:1) profile photo that appears as a circle.

-Because LinkedIn crops your photo into a circle, keep your face centered, leave a little space above your head and avoid important details near the corners.
+Because LinkedIn crops your photo into a circle, keep your face centered, leave space above your head, and avoid important details near the corners.

 Quick answer: If you only want one export for LinkedIn, 800 × 800 px, 1:1, JPG is a safe choice.